in4k/in4k.github.io/wiki/ms-dos.markdown

 ---
-title: "DOS"
+title: "MS-DOS"
 layout: "wiki-page"
 ---

-# Introduction to DOS as a 4 KB platform
+# Introduction to MS-DOS as a 4kb platform

 DOS (meaning MS-DOS and compatibles) is one of the most straightforward platforms for sizecoding.
 Most <=256-byte intros are still made for DOS, mostly because of the minimal overhead compared to Win32 and Linux.
 However, present-day 4K intro developers already prefer more modern systems that provide an easier access to sound and 3D.